 Our highly trained insurance brokers are comfortable discussing your fleet insurance needs and finding solutions.

 DO YOU NEED A COMMERCIAL OR PERSONAL POLICY?
+Do you need to insure the fleet?

 While personal and commercial auto insurance policies provide similar types of coverage, there are important differences.
 Commercial auto insurance policies typically have higher liability limits than a personal automobile liability insurance policy.
 For example, a typical commercial auto policy may have a liability limit of $1 million.
 A commercial fleet auto liability insurance policy also may have provisions that cover rented and other non-owned vehicles, such as employee-owned vehicles that are driven for company business.